Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="PY0067CHQ"></a>PY0067CHQ - Follow-up Question Asked
 This event is triggered when a user asks a follow-up question, allowing us to understand user engagement.
 Question text is included in the event, as well as the conversation history.

+### <a id="PY0068CHA"></a>PY0068CHA - Answer Generated
+This event is triggered when a user receives an answer, allowing us to understand user engagement.
+Answer text is included in the event, as well as the conversation history.